-If you’ve never owned a home, you may spend time dreaming about your ultimate abode.
+If you are considering becoming a first time home buyer, you may spend time dreaming about your ultimate abode.
 Does it include a white picket fence, a game room, or a restaurant-grade kitchen?
 If you have reached a point where you are ready to make the leap, we have the best tips for becoming a first time homeowner in 2019.

 Owning a home is very costly.
 You not only have your mortgage payment but you also have the maintenance of the home and the costs associated with it.
-For this reason, one of our top first time home buyer tips is to look into buying your first home is when you are debt free and you have an emergency fund stocked with at least three to six months of expenses.
+For this reason, one of our top first time home buyer tips is to look into buying your first home when you are debt free and you have an emergency fund stocked with at least three to six months of expenses.

 With a nice emergency fund in place, you will feel better as any unexpected expenses pop up.
 Because they will..it is inevitable.
 Now that you are debt free, focus on staying that way.
 It is exciting to think about furniture shopping but you want to keep in mind your budget.
 This means you may wind up with some empty areas in the house for a bit as decorating one room at a time may be what is going to keep you from racking up debt.